achalnm/Faisneis/README.md

 Parliamentary debates from the [Houses of the Oireachtas](https://www.oireachtas.ie/en/open-data/) under the Open Data PSI Licence.

-Statistics from the [Central Statistics Office](https://www.cso.ie).
-CSO Ireland.
+Statistics from [CSO Ireland](https://www.cso.ie) via the PxStat API, open data.